umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-basic-website/adding-language-variants.md

 # Adding Language Variants

-Now that we have a basic site set up, let's make it multilingual by creating content variations in another language.
-For this tutorial, we will create a Danish version of the `HomePage`.
+Now that we have a basic site setup, let us make it multilingual by creating content variations in another language.
+In this tutorial, we will create a Danish version of the `HomePage`.

 ## Adding a new language